Amazon, Berkshire, JPMorgan partner to cut U.S. healthcare costs

 Amazon uses Premera Blue Cross, part of the Blue Cross Blue Shield network, according to Muken.
 Express Scripts (ESRX.O), the pharmacy benefits manager, has disclosed it manages pharmacy benefits for Amazon.

-Additional reporting by Ankur Banerjee and Aparajita Saxena in Bengaluru and David Henry and Jonathan Stempel in New York; Editing by Savio D'Souza and Jeffrey Benkoe
+Additional reporting by Ankur Banerjee and Aparajita Saxena in Bengaluru and Jonathan Stempel in New York; Editing by Jeffrey Benkoe and Matthew Lewis